 Some owners offer high commission pay structures which are not sustainable and can have dangerous financial implications.

 Bringing in independent contractors can mean fewer responsibilities, such as health insurance and payroll taxes.
 However, most commission only based pay structures are illegal.
 I don’t want you to get into trouble.

 Determine The Best Way To Expand Your Business

 There’s no one-size-fits-all answer to how you structure your business and compensation model.
 It solely depends on what it is you wish to create.

 When I owned my spa, I hired employees who were aligned with our mission, vision, and core values…

 A new hire went through a lengthy onboarding process to help integrate into the culture which helped set them up for success.
 New hires were given an employee handbook and extensive operation and hands-on training.Stick to your plan for expansion - don't copy others plans.
 Click To Tweet

 The only time I brought in an independent contractor was for a service that wasn’t one of our core offerings.

 This contractor had her own way of doing things but it was in alignment with the brand image I built.
 I simply provided her with space and considered it as a value-add service for our guests.

-I recommend only bringing in independent contractors if they have different services from what you currently offer at your spa.
+I recommend only bringing in independent contractors who offer different services from what you currently deliver at your spa.
 Even then, make sure you select someone who can present an image that’s in alignment with you and your brand.